-Photo: Field use of photo of the Patented Multi-Cable Lock-Off anchor used to secure bundled cables Limitations of the Multi-cable Lock-off anchor One of the limitations of the new lock-off anchor is that it still uses the traditional round wedges, which limits the ability of the anchor to secure cables that are too tightly spaced together.
-This requires the user to locate the lock-off where the bundled cables are sufficiently spread apart, or to create the necessary spacing between the cables to install the lock-off anchor.
-Development of the new Flat Wedge Lock-off anchor Our company has worked to overcome the round wedge obstacle and developed an entirely new lock-off anchor technology based on the use of a purpose made flat wedge design.
-This Patent Pending anchor uses a new wedge design that is only 5/8" wide and is rectangular rather than round, which allows them to be installed side by side.
+Photo: Field use of photo of the Patented Multi-Cable Lock-Off anchor used to secure bundled cables

+Limitations of the Multi-cable Lock-off anchor

+One of the limitations of the new lock-off anchor is that it still uses the traditional round wedges, which interferes with the anchors ability to secure cables that are too tightly spaced together.
+This requires the anchor installer to locate the lock-off where the bundled cables are sufficiently spread apart, or to create the necessary spacing between the cables to install the lock-off anchor.

+Development of the new Flat Wedge Lock-off anchor

+Our company has worked to overcome the round wedge obstacle and developed an entirely new lock-off anchor technology based on the use of a purpose made flat wedge design.
+This Patent Pending anchor uses a new wedge design that is only 5/8" wide, that are rectangular rather than round, and which allows them to be installed side by side.
+This overcomes the wedge interference problems caused by using traditional round wedges.
 Another key design feature is that these anchors utilize an elongated slot wedge cavity, instead of the traditional cone shaped cavity, which permits the flat wedges to be installed flush against each other.
 This results in an allowable center to center spacing between the cables of as little as 5/8", depending on the thickness of the sheathing utilized on the cable.

-Photo: Patent Pending Flat Wedge Lock-Off provides versatile anchor design to secure multiple cables Another design feature of the Flat Wedge Lock-off is that the wedge cavity is recessed, which permits the anchors to be stacked on top of each other, without any bearing interference from the wedges in the bottom anchor.
-Additionally, unlike traditional round wedges that are limited to a single use, the flat wedges have proved durable and have been tested for as many as 20 stressing cycles.
+Photo: Patent Pending Flat Wedge Lock-Off provides versatile anchor design to secure multiple cables

+Another design feature of the Flat Wedge Lock-off is that the wedge cavity is recessed, which permits the anchors to be stacked on top of each other, without any bearing interference from the wedges in the bottom anchor.
+Additionally, unlike traditional round wedges that are limited to a single use, the flat wedge design and metallurgy has proven to be durable and will withstand the repeated use of multiple stressing cycles.